 A sentence in Discourse on the origin and foundations of inequality among men (1755) by the philosopher Jean-Jacques Rousseau discusses a group of hunters who wish to catch a stag.
+(See Rousseau 1988, 36.)
 They will succeed if they all remain sufficiently attentive, but each is tempted to desert her post and catch a hare.
 One interpretation of the sentence is that the interaction between the hunters may be modeled as the following strategic game.

-◆ EXAMPLE 18.2 (Stag Hunt) Each of a group of hunters has two options: she may remain attentive to the pursuit of a stag, or catch a hare.
+• EXAMPLE 20.2 (Stag Hunt) Each of a group of hunters has two options: she may remain attentive to the pursuit of a stag, or she may catch a hare.
 If all hunters pursue the stag, they catch it and share it equally; if any hunter devotes her energy to catching a hare, the stag escapes, and the hare belongs to the defecting hunter alone.
 Each hunter prefers a share of the stag to a hare.